elixirschool/elixirschool/en/lessons/basics/collections.md

 [:pie, "Apple"]
 ```

-In addition to the aforementioned functions, you can use [pattern matching](../pattern-matching/) and the cons operator `|` to split a list into head and tail; we'll learn more about this pattern in later lessons:
+In addition to the aforementioned functions, you can use [pattern matching](../pattern-matching/) and the cons operator `|` to split a list into head and tail.
+We'll learn more about this pattern in later lessons:

 ```elixir
 iex> [head | tail] = [3.14, :pie, "Apple"]